10 of the best National Landscapes in the UK

 Isle of Wight

-Around half of the Isle of Wight is designated as an AONB, such is the abundance of natural landscapes on the island.
+Around half of the Isle of Wight is designated as a National Landscape, such is the abundance of natural landscapes on the island.
 These environments span the chalky stacks of the famous Needles in the north, across heathland and salt marshes, to the famous ‘chines’ of the south.
 Take it all in by walking the Isle of Wight Coast Path, which stretches the entire 70-mile circumference of the island.

-Highlights within the AONB include the glorious beaches at Freshwater Bay, Ryde and Shanklin, and breathtaking walks up Tennyson Down, Shanklin Down and St Boniface Down.
+Highlights within the National Landscape include the glorious beaches at Freshwater Bay, Ryde and Shanklin, and breathtaking walks up Tennyson Down, Shanklin Down and St Boniface Down.
 While you’re walking, you might spot wildlife including wild goats, peregrine falcons and 43 species of butterfly.

 Check out our Isle of Wight cottages